animalonthedrum/reactHelloWorld/README.md

 # reactHelloWorld

 Set up React Environment

 Hello World renders on the DOM

 Learning to use multiple lines of jsx to render on the DOM

+Playing around with objects and components